As a group we didn't actually get on with AGON because of the conflict between players and between players and GM. This didn't suit our play style.

 Battle: Aim, Shield, Spear, Sword

 Sport: Athletics, Cunning, Hunt, Wrestle

-Each starts at 3D6.
-Within each set one can be lowered to increase another.
-Finally two dice can be added to two skills as a bonus.
+Each skill starts at 3D6.
+Within each set of four skills one may be lowered by a single die to increase another by a single die.
+Finally an extra die can be added to two skills of the player's choosing.

-Roll all dice and take the highest.
+Determine an appropriate skill and roll all dice.
+Take the highest.
 Extra 6s count as +1 each.

 1 or less- serious consequence by the GM